The labor market is back on track after 531,000 jobs were added in October

 Previous hopes about a jobs recovery have been dashed

-There are promising signs as the health outlook has improved in recent weeks, helping spark an increase in restaurant reservations and airport traffic.

-Powell said that the waning impact of the delta variant should lead to stronger job growth in the months to come, though perhaps not as strong as the million-plus jobs that were added in July.
+Federal Reserve chairman Jerome Powell said this week that the waning impact of the delta variant should lead to stronger job growth in the months to come, though perhaps not as strong as the million-plus jobs that were added in July.

 Throughout the year, the U.S. has averaged between 550,000 and 600,000 jobs per month.